 We invite you and your family to consider ways in which to become involved in this enriching ministry of service.

 The Cathedral Choir

-The Cathedral Choir is the principal liturgical choir for both parish and archdiocesan celebrations at the Cathedral.
-An ensemble of 35 to 40 auditioned professional and volunteer musicians, the Choir sings for liturgies as well as concerts.
-Between September and May, they may be heard most Sundays at the 10:00 a.m.
-Sunday Mass, which is broadcast at 11:00 am on Relevant Radio 1330 AM, www.relevantradio.com.
-Singing music ranging from Gregorian chant and Renaissance polyphony to that of contemporary composers, the Cathedral Choir rehearses on Wednesdays from 7:00 to 9:00 p.m.
+The Cathedral Choir is the principal liturgical choir both for parish and many Archdiocesan celebrations at the Cathedral.
+An ensemble of 35 volunteer musicians, the Choir sings for liturgies as well as concerts.
+Between September and May, they sing most Sundays at the 10:00 a.m.
+Sunday Mass, Singing music ranging from Gregorian chant and Renaissance polyphony to that of contemporary composers, the Cathedral Choir rehearses on Wednesdays from 7:00 to 9:00 p.m.

 Saint Cecilia (girls) and Saint Gregory (boys) Choristers: 4th Grade–High School, ages 9-17.
 Rehearse Wednesdays 4:00 p.m.-5:10 p.m.
 Sing Mass immediately following rehearsal from 5:15 p.m.–6:00 p.m.
 Sing other Masses and Archdiocesan events monthly throughout the school year.

 First rehearsal: Wednesday, September 4, 2019 - Final rehearsal: Wednesday, May 27, 2020

 Read about the Cathedral of Saint Paul's historic organs.
 Watch videos of their inner workings and demonstrations of the beautiful music with which they fill the Cathedral.
 Learn more about the Cathedral Heritage Foundation's efforts to raise money to maintain these grand instruments.